 Thursday, May 10, 2018 | 7:00 pm | MEMBERS FREE

-C-Change & Jewish Action.
+Climate change & Jewish Action.
 Non-partisan, unbiased, scientific dialogue about the risks and opportunities associated with climate change and how it affects you plus a Jewish call to action.
 Hold the date.
 More details to follow.
-Free babysitting.

 Remembering the Refuseniks: Helping Jews Behind the Iron Curtain

 In Conversation with Alan Graber, Irma Kaplan, Mark Kaplan & Moderated by Shaul Kelner, Assistant Professor Sociology and Jewish Studies, Vanderbilt University Thursday, December 14, 2017 | 7 pm

 Butcher & Bee: Setting Nashville’s Restaurant Scene a-buzz!

 In Conversation with Michael Shemtov, Restaurateur, Butcher & Bee | Monday, November 13, 2017 | 7 pm